weizheng1910/Concentration2/README.md

 #### HTML DOM Manipulation
 The cards are Document Object Models - they are created and removed by a function call. </br>
-Every card has an id which represents its position in the backend Javascript board, which is an array of arrays. </br>
+Every DOM card has an id which represents its position in the backend Javascript board, which is an array of arrays. e.g. an id of col-11 means that the card is in row 1, col 1 of the Javascript board.</br>
 Each element in the JS Board contains the attribute of each card, namely: the image link, a unique identifier, rank and suit.
 The position of the cards in the backend Javascript board is randomly generated everytime a new game is created.</br>
 Each DOM card has a click event listener, which contains all the logic that follows after the click i.e. checking if the cards match, removing cards when they match, checking win condition etc.